 Kukeri in Pernik is a real must-see if you find yourself in Bulgaria in winter.
 I just got off the phone with an American friend and she told me that she knew about them for some time now.
 This video on Kukeri and Surva will explain the next paragraph and the image after it.

-Nestinarstvo can be defined as a fire ritual that is originally performed in some Bulgarian villages in the Strandzha Mountains which find their place in the south-east of the country near the Black Sea coast.
+Nestinarstvo is a fire ritual that originally takes place in some Bulgarian villages in the Strandzha Mountains.
+These mountains are in the south-east of the country, near the Black Sea coast.

 The ritual includes barefoot dancing on smouldering embers which is done by nestinari.
-This ritual is generously accompanied by the sound of a bagpipe or the beat of a sacred drum.
-While listening to the goosebumps-giving musical accompaniment, the dancers, it is believed, reach a religious trance state which is a good explanation why their feet are not burnt by the embers.
+The sound of a bagpipe or the beat of a sacred drum accompanies the ritual.
+While listening to the goosebumps-giving musical accompaniment, the dancers reach a religious trance state.
+This is a good explanation of why the embers don’t burn their feet.

 Here’s a bonus to those two – horo or Bulgarian folk dances.
 It is usually a line dance in which the performers join hands and go around in circles, listening to the upbeat music.
 The unique thing about the dance is that the beats do not follow or stick to any exact rational proportions.